Home

 Baby food doesn't have to be bland ...

-Now, it seems strange to compare Marmite to Indian baby food, yet this example shows that babies do have tastebuds (!) and you shouldn't be afraid to safely experiment a little with new, or more unusual, flavours.
-Of course, always apply the four day rule when you introduce any new foods to your baby, to minimise or prevent food allergies and digestive problems .
+Of course, always apply the four day rule when you introduce any new foods to your baby, to minimize or prevent food allergies and digestive problems.

 More about introducing spices, herbs and garlic